tjsook/julia-demo/README.md

 Standalone extraction of the Julia AI assistant from `Hemut's Diesel Dashboard`.
 Voice-driven ROI conversation + demo shell, without the surrounding dashboard.

+Julia is a ROI presentation assistant.
+She's powered by an OpenAI engine built on FastAPI and utilizes Pydantic-backed data normalization to converse with reps mid-pitch to create a structured output on how potential customers can benefit from services.
+She's designed to create a "wow" factor as well, so her "orb" is literally ~9000 points on a sphere using a golden-angle distribution, animated with distortion-seeded 3D noise.

+I built it to assist our sales operations in Hemut, so it's supposed to be niche and relative to our company.
+I had to perform a migration to rip it out of its GTM dashboard parent-entity (which I also built), for presentation purposes.

+The repo has been stripped down to a generic, blank yet customizable ROI-bot (given keys).

 Extracted with `git filter-repo` on 2026-07-03.
 Every Julia source file here is byte-for-byte the file from `diesel-dashboard`, with its full commit history preserved.
 Only two files were replaced with lean boot